xaur/marketui/README.md

 ### Contact

 If you have any issue please submit it [here](https://github.com/xaur/marketui/issues).
 Please note this is a hobby experiment and I don't commit to anything at this stage.

+If marketui was useful to you, feel free to tip me with a bit of DCR at DsefC8JBDkkyASdXrqA3HDzBByNhffLMjQS